-Reliance Motor Truck Company was actually born in Detroit Michigan as the Reliance Motor Car company.
-Below is their sales brochure.
+Reliance Motor Truck Company was actually born in Detroit Michigan as the Reliance Motor Car company in about 1904.

 Below....1906 Reliance Truck

 Below is a 1908 Reliance toy

 Below is the 1908 Reliance Truck catalog

 In 1909, the Reliance Truck, Randolph Truck and Rapid Truck Companies were combined into one company by William Durant, who bought them to add to his collection of automotive manufacturing companies.
 Once part of GM, these truck companies operated under a sales umbrella called the General Motors Truck Company.
 The Reliance Truck was the heavy duty model of the GMC line and it was moved to Owosso, MI.